 7. Don’t give up.
 Keep trying.
 Keep thinking forward.
 What’s next?
 How can we use Pinterest in a way that isn’t being done?

-8. Look for innovations that are on the horizon and try some of them.
+8. Creative innovation.
+Look for innovations that are on the horizon and try some of them.
 What’s new and what’s next in social media?
 Is there something that works really well for your client’s channel?
 Try that.

-BOTTOM LINE SUMMARY: Measure every social media program towards goals.
+Measure every social media program towards goals.
 Look for actionable analytics, things you can see and change.
 And get your numbers down solid.
 When the CEO/CFO asks, “So what has social media brought us this month?” you can stand up and deliver the numbers.
 Then it’s not about ideas and innovation, it’s about cold hard facts.
 If they are GOOD, well done.
 You’re in business for another quarter.
 If they are BAD… well, what are you doing to change them and get things moving in the right direction?

 Without the NUMBERS to support your social media marketing program, you will not have one for long